IMPACT BLOG

 IMPACT prototype

-In terms of IMPACT development to date, a preliminary prototype model has been created from Masters work, literature searches and expert support.
+In terms of IMPACT development to date, a preliminary prototype model has been created from Sasha Johnston’s NIHR funded Master’s Degree research, literature searches and expert support.
 This model is framed by Clinical Supervision principles of providing a timed, structured, confidential, meeting at work.
 Mind’s Wellness Action Plan (WAP) (9 questions designed to support reflection about how to stay well at work) will be included to develop awareness of working style, stress triggers and responses.
-This will aid communication with a trained peer who will provide updates about available support and signposting if required.
-Initial findings suggest session frequency could align with current annual health and safety at work legislation, to normalise mental health discourse and help-seeking into organisational culture.
+This will aid communication with a trained facilitator who will provide updates about available support and signposting if required.
+Initial findings suggest that session frequency of a minimum of once a year could align with current annual health and safety at work legislation and mandatory training, which would serve to normalise habits of mental health discourse and help-seeking into organisational culture.
 Session frequency could be modified to meet individual needs and connect the most vulnerable staff with support designed to help them.

 Project plan